DariusRDev/Skip-Seconds-Melody-Mania-Mod/Readme.md

 # Skip Seconds Melody Mania Mod  for Melody Mania

-The Skip Seconds Melody Mania Mod is a custom mod for Melody Mania.
-This mod allows you to use the arrow keys in the singing scene to skip a custom time in seconds, both backwards and forwards.
+The Skip Seconds Melody Mania Mod is mod for Melody Mania.
+This mod allows you to use the arrow keys in the singing scene to skip a custom time in seconds `default: 5s`, both backwards and forwards.
 Time can be set in the Settings.

 ## Installation